-The Office of Public Relations communicates the visions, goals and achievements of the College.
-Located in Rush Hall, Public Relations serves as a source of information to the general public, the media and the Adrian College community.
+The Adrian College Office of Public Relations communicates the visions, goals and achievements of the College to the world at large.
+Specifically, we provide communication strategies, media relations, crisis communication, expert sources and publications.
+Located in Shipman Library (lower level) on the AC campus, Public Relations serves as a source of information to the general public, the media and the AC community.